huiwenzhang/gym-rearrangement/README.md

 ## Wrappers
 We implement three main wrappers in total, they are:
-- image wrapper: add extra image observations for the original state observation
+- image wrapper: extended image observations on top of the original state observations
 - frame stack wrapper: used for envs with image-based observations.
 It will stack a number of frames and feed them into your policy network
 - flat wrapper: To covert dict observations in robotics env to Box or Discrete spaces observations